Find a Qualified Attorney Near You

 - Waushara County Sherriff’s Office

-ICE also has the Criminal Apprehension Program (CAP).
+ICE also manages the Criminal Apprehension Program (CAP).
 CAP aims to fight against illegal immigration by arresting, identifying, and removing noncitizens.
 This includes criminals at large and convicted of serious criminal offenses.
 The immigration officers will assess whether the convicted person should face deportation or removal.

 Wisconsin Employment Check and E-Verify Requirements

-E-Verify is an online system that helps employers confirm their employees' employment eligibility.
+E-Verify is an online system that helps employers confirm their employees’ employment eligibility.
 The DHS manages the program with the Social Security Administration.
-Now, 22 states require E-Verify for some private or public employers.

-Driver's License/ID Requirements
+Driver’s License and ID Requirements

 Public Benefits Restrictions